matthewjberger/eager/README.md

 # Prerequisites

-####Note: If you're using NoMachine at the University of Nevada, Reno, the following steps are not required.
-The library has already been built from source and installed on NoMachine.
+####Note: If you're using the ecc computers at the University of Nevada, Reno, the following steps are not required.
+The library has already been built from source and installed.
+However, if you are using NoMachine the code will compile but to run you must use the command below:
+> /usr/NX/scripts/vgl/vglrun \<your project's .bin path here\>

 Ogre 3D must be installed.
 If it isn't installed you should build it from the source with the following commands.
 Mercurial is required to clone the repo.